JNRowe/jnrowe.github.io/articles/tips/Instant_web_server.rst

 threading models.
 Along with a couple of other topics entirely unhelpful for the question at hand, but surprisingly little dissent over the choices.

-Matt Traner's reply sums up the general feeling quite nicely:
+Matt Traner’s reply sums up the general feeling quite nicely:

     Just use whatever server you have installed already.
-If you don't have *any* installed grab nginx_ as it works well and is quite small.
+If you don’t have *any* installed grab nginx_ as it works well and is quite small.

-I agree with Matt's answer but I want to point a couple of possibly non-obvious web servers that they, and you, are likely to have installed already.
+I agree with Matt’s answer but I want to point a couple of possibly non-obvious web servers that they, and you, are likely to have installed already.

 Busybox